Pinako User Guide

 Notes

 Notes are rich-text documents attached to either the main tree as a whole, or specific libraries.
 They're created with a full-featured text editor and can range from a quick comment to a fully formatted document.
+The AI Librarian can also create and edit notes for you.

 The Notes Tab Bar